icon-community/icon.community/content/blog/2021/2021-11-16-icon-has-a-brand-new-look-for-the-launch-of-icon-2-0.md

 date: 2021-11-16
 slug: icon-has-a-whole-new-look-for-the-launch-of-icon-2-0-1506f41b8aea
 description:
-featured_image:
 ---

-### ICON has a Brand New Look for the Launch of ICON 2.0!
+## ICON has a Brand New Look for the Launch of ICON 2.0!

 ICON 2.0 is finally here bringing new blockchain architecture specifically designed for DeFi applications and cross-chain interoperability.
 The ICON logo and [website](https://icon.foundation/) have been completely redesigned just in time for the greatly anticipated 2.0 upgrade.